shotgunsoftware/tk-core/docs/index.rst

-Shotgun Pipeline Toolkit Core Reference
+Shotgun Pipeline Toolkit Developer Guide
 ####################################################

-Welcome to the Shotgun pipeline Toolkit reference documentation.
+Welcome to the Shotgun pipeline Toolkit developer and reference documentation.
-Below you will find a detailed technical reference of the Toolkit API.
+Below you will find a detailed technical reference of the Toolkit API as well as information useful for developers and engineers.

 .. toctree::
     :maxdepth: 2